tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Open the `Tedee Portal - Personal Access Keys <https://portal.tedee.com/personal-access-keys>`_ page.
 Here you see the list of personal access keys created by you.
-You can navigate to this page by clicking in the top right corner, on your credentials and selecting the `Personal Access Keys` in the user menu.
+You can navigate to this page by clicking in the top right corner, on your initials and selecting the `Personal Access Keys` in the user menu.
 You can edit, regenerate, delete or add new keys from here.

 If you want to add a new personal access key, click `Add key` located in the top right corner of the screen.
 After clicking the button sidebar on the right screen should appear.